Written by Evi Idoghor

-Secrecy and privacy are two distinct things.
-It is critical that you don't confuse one with the other because it can prove detrimental to your relationship.
-A private relationship will look different to many couples, however, there is a rule of thumb you can use to decipher if you are in a private relationship or a secret one.
-In a private relationship, you and your partner are known by close friends and relatives on both sides.
-Although your love story isn't plastered all over the internet, those who are in your close circle, know that you are romantically involved.
-And quite frankly, that is all that matters.
+Secrecy and privacy are distinct concepts.
+It is vital that you do not confuse one with the other when you are in a relationship.
+Many couples will define a private relationship differently, however, when you are done reading today's piece, you will be able to decide if you are in a private or secret relationship.
+In a private relationship, you and your partner are known by friends, relatives and your church community (if you both attend the same church).
+Although your love story isn't plastered all over the internet, those who are important to you both know that you are romantically involved.

-This then provides both of you room to learn more about each other in various settings.
-Your relationship (at least in this stage) is not just about you two; it is about learning both families, cultures, lifestyles and seeing if you will mesh well with each other.
+This then provides you room to learn more about each other in various settings.
+Your relationship is not just about you two; it is about learning both families, cultures, lifestyles and seeing if you will mesh well with each other.
 You want to see how this person interacts with people, other than yourself.
-You want others to tell you about your potential partner, because sometimes you might be blinded from certain things that others can pick up.
+You want them to tell you what they know about your partner, is he kind, generous, or argumentative?
+Oftentimes, when you are infatuated with someone, you tend to be blinded to certain things that others can detect.

 Yes, you can learn a lot just by talking to them, but you will learn a lot more if you come into contact with individuals in their inner circle.
 I once read a book in which the author discussed her rocky relationship with her now ex-husband.
 She said that his mother encouraged her not to marry him because he was not ready to commit to a long-term relationship.
 This example demonstrates the importance of involving trusted people in your relationship.
 Another incident recently made rounds on social media in which the mother of the husband disclosed to his wife that her son was previously married with children.
 Although the mother-in-law was a little late to the party, the wife now has access to facts about which she was previously unaware.